atareao/AoC2021/puz03/README.md

 Use the binary numbers in your diagnostic report to calculate the gamma rate and epsilon rate, then multiply them together.
 What is the power consumption of the submarine?
 (Be sure to represent your answer in decimal, not binary.)

-Your puzzle answer was 2595824.
+Your puzzle answer was X.
 --- Part Two ---

 Next, you should verify the life support rating, which can be determined by multiplying the oxygen generator rating by the CO2 scrubber rating.